Annie Golden: Early life

 Golden was born in Brooklyn, New York City, New York.
 She sang in school and church choirs as a child.
 Her father, a Teamster, died at age 52 and her mother died in 1974, at the age of 42.
 Golden on her family: "My mom never saw me do anything."
 She said that she "had no training."
 When she met Art LaMonica in 1971, he invited her to join his group called Lackeys & Schemers.

 Career

 Music

 Golden began her career as the lead singer of the Shirts.
-The band headlined CBGB in the late 1970s and recorded 3 albums for Capitol Records, The Shirts (1978), Street Light Shine (1979) and Inner Sleeve (1980).
+The band headlined CBGB in the late 1970s and recorded three albums for Capitol Records, The Shirts (1978), Street Light Shine (1979) and Inner Sleeve (1980).
 During the early 1990s she performed as part of the duo Golden Carillo with Frank Carillo.
 They released three albums, Fire in Newtown (1992), Toxic Emotion (1994), and Back for More (1997).
 She returned to the Shirts, but she has also performed solo and with a band.
 In 1984, her song "Hang Up the Phone" was featured on the soundtrack of the film Sixteen Candles.
 She performs a revue of songs from her stage career along with originals called Annie Golden's Velvet Prison.
+Golden appeared at Phish's New Year Eve concert on December 31, 2023, where she portrayed the grandmother of the character Jimmy from the song "Harpua" during a performance of their Gamehendge song cycle.